top of page

 5. How can I be certain that Laufer Notary's services are provided by a qualified individual?

-Laufer Mobile Notary’s services are provided by Mrs. Alicia C. Laufer, a bilingual lawyer (English-Spanish) who is licensed by the Law Society of Manitoba (LSM) to practice law since 2014.
-Although Mrs. Laufer is licensed to practice law, she currently has a non-practising status as a lawyer, as she is focusing on her business.
-Mrs. Laufer’s good standing as a member of the LSM can be verified by searching the LSM’s website: http://www.lawsociety.mb.ca/lawyer-lookup.
+Laufer Mobile Notary’s services are provided by Mrs. Alicia C. Laufer, a bilingual lawyer (English-Spanish) who is a member of the Law Society of Manitoba (LSM) since 2014.
+Currently she has a non-practising status as a lawyer, as she is only focusing on her business as a Notary.
+Mrs. Laufer’s registration as a member of the LSM can be verified by searching the LSM’s website:

 Please note that Laufer Notary does not provide legal advice nor does it draft documents on behalf of clients.